ripsawridge/site/site/contents/_cma/2003/bugaboos.md

 Metolius cam 10 feet below the first roof.
 "No no no!" they said.
 I ignored them.
 "Poseurs..."
 I thought.
 But at the roof I had to agree with their
 assessment: by losing that cam now I'd have a loong ways to go, and may have no protection for the upper roof.
 So I protected at the roof and downclimbed to retrieve the cam.
 I hoped I wouldn't get too tired with all this!
 The first roof required a short lieback move.

-At this moment Mark said in a strained voice: "DON'T LOSE IT!"
-Well that scared me!
+At this moment Mark said in a strained voice: "**DON'T LOSE IT!**" Well that scared me!

 When queried later, he said I looked so cool as a cucumber, that he didn't think that would break my stride.
 So watch out for him!

-Anyway, due to a lack of
-gear, I continued for a long ways above, feeling the maw of empty space pulling at me.
+Anyway, due to a lack of gear, I continued for a long ways above, feeling the maw of empty space pulling at me.
 Hand, hand, foot, foot.
 I had to use the crack for my feet the whole way, but it was pretty comfortable.
 I placed a hex, then continued to the upper overhang and sunk the green Metolius cam.
 It was passed on the right, a bit easier than it looked.
 From here, some more enjoyable climbing led past short walls to a fantastic ledge spanning the arete.

 {% image /cmaimages/2003/pit4mctech.jpg %}